 - 1. Provide formal documentation, such as reports, to both parents via the appropriate app. - 2.
 Send routine school information, such as school trips, to the parent with whom the child lives.
 In the case of shared access information will be sent to the parent with whom the child lives for the majority of the time. - 3.
 Not facilitate contact arrangements for a separated parent.
 If a parent wishes for such arrangements they must do so with the other parent or obtain a 'contact order' through a solicitor. - 4.
 Need to be informed, through the data collection/contact's sheet, as to the people we may call in the event of an accident or emergency, these will be called in the sequence recorded on the sheet. - 5.
 Need to be informed as to who is able to give messages to the school regarding the child's welfare such as a change in travel arrangements or collection for medical appointments; this may include new partners. - 6.
-Only accept one request for an appointment at Parents' evenings, unless there are exceptional circumstances.
-It is only realistic for teachers to discuss the child once per parents' evening.
-We hope parents can make amicable arrangements to accommodate this. - 7.
+Parents' Evenings, meetings with school staff or appointments with other professionals.
+We regret that we only have capacity to offer one appointment per child.
+Parents should agree with each other who will attend or attend together.
+They should communicate any concerns about school to each other and not through school staff. - 7.
+We do not offer duplicate meetings unless there is a Court Order/bail condition/other judicial reason why parents cannot attend together or communicate with each other. - 8.
 Encourage students to be organised, in terms of having homework etc. in the right location to bring into school.